Gaspee Point

 Gaspee Point is a small peninsula on the west side of the southern reaches of the Providence River in Warwick, Rhode Island.
-It is bounded on the north by Passeonkquis Cove and on the south by Occupessatuxet Cove.
-It is reached via Namquid Drive in Warwick.
+It is bounded on the north by Passeonkquis Cove and on the south by Occupessatuxet Cove, and is accessible by Namquid Drive in Warwick.

-Gaspee Point was the site of one of the first acts of hostility in the American Revolution when the British Royal Navy vessel HMS Gaspee was grounded there on June 9, 1772 in what became known as the Gaspée Affair.
-The Gaspee was a revenue schooner locally detested for its enforcement of the unpopular Navigation Acts, and she was boarded and burned by a band of local citizens that night.

 The site was added to the National Register of Historic Places in 1972.

+Gaspée affair

+Gaspee Point was the site of one of the first acts in the American Revolution when the Royal Navy's HMS Gaspee was grounded there by American patriots on June 9, 1772 in what became known as the Gaspée affair.

+The Gaspee was a revenue schooner locally detested for its enforcement of the unpopular Navigation Acts.
+Patriots boarded and burned the ship during the night of June 9, 1772 in an act of open rebellion against the colonial-era governance of the British Empire.